piojanu/Planning-in-Imagination/alphazero/src/README.md

 ```

 ### Cross-play
 Perform a tournament between the model's checkpoints, which play a number of games between each other.
 At the end, a table with game results and ELO is displayed.

 To perform cross-play, run:

-`python -c config.json cross-play`
+`python cross-play`

 Command-line options:
 ```